jdspugh/jdspugh.github.io/_posts/2023-03-23-email-based-otp-login-system.md

 ## Password logging

-Both UPL and OPT are vulnerable to server-side password logging attacks.
-This is where the server logs (or otherwise displays) the incoming password from the client (or verification code in the case of OPT).
+Both UPL and OTP are vulnerable to server-side password logging attacks.
+This is where the server logs (or otherwise displays) the incoming password from the client (or verification code in the case of OTP).

 To prevent this in UPL the user's password salt can be sent to the client with which the password can be hashed client-side before sending to the server.
 The password hashes are then compared